k8ssandra/k8ssandra/docs/content/en/tasks/connect/ingress/k3d-deployment/_index.md

 description: "Deploy Apache Cassandra® on Kubernetes in a local K3d cluster with Traefik ingress installed and configured."
 ---

 K3d automatically deploys the Traefik ingress controller when the cluster is started.
 Unfortunately, it is not configured to accept traffic on ports other than 80.

 For our purposes it is best to _skip_ the automatic Traefik installation and install it ourselves via Helm.

-The following guide walks through standing up a K3d cluster with Traefik configured for ingress on ports other than the standard `80` and `443`.
+This topic walks through standing up a K3d cluster with Traefik configured for ingress on ports other than the standard `80` and `443`.

 ## 1. Bootstrap K3d _without_ Traefik

 Beyond simply disabling Traefik, we must also pre-plan the ports that should be forwarded into our cluster.
 K3d spins up a minimum of two containers for a given cluster.
 One of which is a load-balancer that handles routing / proxying requests to all other nodes in the cluster.
 For our purposes the following ports will be opened:

 * `80` - HTTP traffic - This is used for accessing the metrics and repair user interfaces